grubersjoe/reflow/README.md

 - **\$Call<F, T...>**

   The `$Call<F, T...>` utility type is transformed to TypeScript's `ReturnType<F>`.
-Because this type only takes the function type and not also the function argument types, it is impossible to infer the return type of polymorphic functions.
-TypeScript assumes an `unknown` type then.
+Since this type only accepts the function type and not the function argument types, it is impossible to infer the return type of polymorphic functions.
+TypeScript will assume an `unknown` type then.

 ## Supported syntax